 Completing tasks honestly and without plagiarism

 HSC: All My Own Work is a program designed to help HSC students follow the principles and practices of good scholarship.
-This includes understanding, valuing and using ethical practices when locating and using information as part of their HSC studies.
+This includes understanding, valuing and using ethical practices when locating and using the information as part of their HSC studies.

 Students who have completed the program will also know about penalties for cheating and how to avoid malpractice when preparing their work for assessment.

 To be eligible for the HSC, students must complete HSC: All My Own Work (or its equivalent) before they submit any work for Preliminary (Year 11) or HSC (Year 12) courses unless they are only entered for Year 11 and Year 12 Life Skills courses.

 How to read a scientific paper